 Melina Fan, PhD, Chief Scientific Officer

 Melina is a co-founder of Addgene.
 Melina received her PhD in Cell Biology from Harvard University, where she studied diabetes and metabolism.
-Melina has worked at Genetics Institute in Cambridge, MA and Sequana Therapeutics in San Diego, CA. She earned a Bachelor of Science degree in Biology from MIT.
+Melina has worked at Genetics Institute in Cambridge, MA and Sequana Therapeutics in San Diego, CA. She earned a BS in Biology from MIT.

 Lianna Swanson, PhD, Senior Director of Biology